 The budget announcements contain a suite of tax and superannuation measures aimed at increasing housing stock and improving housing affordability.
 While the government has not gone close to clamping down on the political and social hot potato of negative gearing, it has taken some steps to restrict the travel expense and depreciation tax breaks enjoyed by investors.

-Significantly, curtailing these deductions only applies to residential properties and not commercial properties.
+Significantly, curtailing these deductions only applies to residential properties and not commercial properties, we recommend contacting the real estate farmington mi team for further information.

 Travel expenses relating to residential rental properties